No One Can Do It Better

-No One Can Do It Better is the debut studio album by The D.O.C., released on August 1, 1989, by Ruthless Records and Atlantic Records.
+No One Can Do It Better is the first solo album by the D.O.C., released on July 13, 1989, by Ruthless Records and Atlantic Records.
 It reached no. 1 on the US Top R&B/Hip-Hop Albums chart for two weeks, while peaking in the Top 20 on the Billboard 200 chart.
 The album was certified Gold by the RIAA three months after it was released, and Platinum on April 21, 1994.
-This was the only solo album The D.O.C. was able to record before a car accident resulted in crushing his larynx and permanently changing his voice.
+It was the only solo album the D.O.C. recorded before a car accident resulted in a crushed larynx and permanently changed voice.
 In recent years, however, he has been undergoing vocal surgery.
-He would not release another album until 7 years later, with Helter Skelter (1996), also released by Warner Music Group, but on Giant Records rather than Atlantic.
-The Formula has been seen as the song that invented G-funk.
+He would not release another album until 7 years later, with Helter Skelter (1996), released by Giant Records.
+"The Formula" has been seen as the song that invented G-funk.

 Album information

-Idolizing East Coast acts such as Run-D.M.C. and Public Enemy, The D.O.C. always showed more of a lyrical style, not talking about guns, drugs and violence.
+Idolizing East Coast acts such as Run-D.M.C. and Public Enemy, the D.O.C. always showed more of a lyrical style, not talking about guns, drugs and violence.
 The album received a Parental Advisory sticker because of the final track on the album ("The Grand Finalé").
-Most of the songs were influenced and sampled from funk artists such as Marvin Gaye, Parliament, and Funkadelic, but one track in particular was influenced by other genres, "Beautiful But Deadly," a rock-hip hop track, influenced by Run-D.M.C. with a heavy guitar riff throughout the song (it borrows from Funkadelic's Cosmic Slop).
+Most of the songs were influenced and sampled from funk artists such as Marvin Gaye, Parliament, and Funkadelic, but one track in particular was influenced by other genres, "Beautiful but Deadly," a rock-hip hop track, influenced by Run-D.M.C. with a heavy guitar riff throughout the song (it borrows from Funkadelic's Cosmic Slop).